Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Conclusions

 \section{Conclusions}

 Multi-encoder models are a broad family of context-aware NMT models.
-In this work we have shown that their contextual parameters are difficult to train because the training signal is sparse.
-We have proposed an approach based on splitting the training sentences, which augments the training signal by breaking syntactic links.
-After having analysed the implications of our approach on discourse phenomena, we have shown empirically that it allows to learn contextual parameters very effectively, and more efficiently than by simply increasing the amount of training data.
-Our approach also proves to be a viable option to zero-resource context-aware machine translation.
+In this work we have discussed the difficulty of training contextual parameters due to the sparsity of the words in need of context, and the sparsity of their relevant context.
+We have proposed a pre-training approach called \textit{divide and rule}, based on splitting the training sentences, with four variants.
+After having analysed the implications of splitting on the distribution of discourse phenomena within the training data, we have shown that \dr allows to learn contextual parameters better and faster than by simply increasing training data.
+We have also shown that the simplest and language independent splitting variant, \textit{middle-split}, is a strong baseline that can be easily applied for pre-training any multi-encoder NMT model.

-We leave to future work experiments with a syntactically motivated splitting method, which would use the syntactic information to be sure to break a syntactic link every time it is possible.